lozingaro/academic-website/teaching/ml-bbs/case-study-retail.markdown

 #### Understanding the Business Problem

-- **Contextualizing the Challenge**: In the context of a UK-based online retailer specializing in unique gift items, many of which are wholesalers, discuss potential challenges in customer retention.
+- **Contextualizing the Challenge**: In the context of a UK-based online retailer specializing in unique gift items, many of which are wholesalers, discuss potential challenges in customer profiling.
 What factors might influence customer loyalty in this sector?
-- **Problem Presentation**: How might you frame the problem of customer retention in a data-driven way?
-What types of data would be crucial for understanding this trend?
+- **Problem Presentation**: How might you frame the problem of customer profiling in a data-driven way?
+What types of data would be crucial for understanding trends?
   - **Hypothetical Example**: Imagine a scenario where an online retailer observes a decline in repeat purchases over several months.
 How might they frame this problem in a data-driven way?
 Consider what types of customer data could be crucial for understanding this trend, like frequency of purchases, average transaction value, or the diversity of products purchased.
   - **Abstract Approach**: Without diving into the specific dataset yet, brainstorm how you might use data to uncover patterns or indicators of customer loyalty or attrition in an online retail setting.